 In response to the Interim Audit Report recommendation, USVAF reiterated that its original 2018 July Quarterly and October Quarterly Reports were inadvertently uploaded without all of the corresponding disbursements.
 USVAF stated that it has implemented "processes and procedures to avoid similar errors in the future."
 USVAF cited its improved communication and document sharing with its accounting firm; and the added functions and technical features to its filing software to detect discrepancies between the software reports and the bank statements.

-The Audit staff concludes that USVAF misstated disbursements by \$2,795,679, on its originally filed reports.
+The Draft Final Audit Report maintained that USVAF's originally filed reports understated disbursements by \$2,795,679 for calendar years 2017 and 2018.